-- If you would like to send us a cheque or a giving voucher, please make it payable to Widford Parish PCC and put it in the weekly collection plate or send it to the Parish Office at this address.
+- If you would like to send us a cheque, please make it payable to Widford Parish PCC and put it in the weekly collection plate or send it to the Parish Office at this address.

 Church of the Holy Spirit

 TAX EFFICIENT GIVING

 - If you pay UK tax (Income or Capital Gains Tax) and would like us to be able to claim back the basic rate tax through the government’s gift aid scheme, you will need to fill in, sign and return to us an ongoing Gift Aid declaration if you have not done so already.
 The benefit to Widford Parish is that we can recover the basic rate of income tax, currently 25p for each pound given at no extra cost to you.
 (If you pay higher rate tax, you may recover this through your own tax return.)

 - Higher rate UK tax payers and payroll giving: if you pay higher or additional rate tax, you may recover this through your own tax return, alternatively, you may pass on this extra tax to Widford Parish by giving via your employer’s payroll giving scheme (Payroll Giving).